Welcome To

 Send This Listing To A Friend

-Set on a 50 x 100 ft lot, the property offers both privacy and breathing room.
-The front yard, fully enclosed by hedges, feels like a green buffer from the street.
-Out back, the fenced yard and side patio create a safe, quiet space for kids, pets, or long summer evenings outside.
-There’s an attached garage and private drive—practical touches that add to the everyday ease of life here.
+The front yard, wrapped in mature hedges, feels like a green buffer from the street.
+Out back, a fenced yard and side patio create a safe, quiet retreat for kids, pets, or long summer dinners.
+An attached garage with an upper storage loft and private drive adds the kind of everyday practicality that matters more than ever.

 5 Things We Love